Nesquiko/swimlogs/doc/usecase/training_create.md

 1. Coach starts the creation process.
 2. Coach defines the training.
 3. Coach gives training a name.
-4. Coach assigns training session to the training
+4. Coach assigns training session to the training.
 5. Coach submits the training.

 ## Extensions